uhop/nano-bench/README.md

   statistical significance, and presenting them in a tabular format.

 The utilities are mostly used to measure performance of your code and compare it with other variants.
-It is geared toward benchmarking and performance tuning of a small fast snippets of code, e.g., used in tight loops.
+It is geared toward benchmarking and performance tuning of small fast snippets of code, e.g., used in tight loops.

 ## Visual samples